The Last Thing He Told Me: Plot

 Hannah smashes her phone and leaves the bathroom, finding the hotel room empty.
 She searches frantically for Bailey, but cannot find her.
-A U.S. Marshal agent pulls her aside and lets her know they're looking for Bailey.
+A US Marshal agent pulls her aside and lets her know they're looking for Bailey.
 He attempts to convince her to enter the Witness Protection Program, reasoning that Owen will be able to return to them if she agrees.
 After he gets news they've found Bailey, she tells him it will be up to her to decide.
 Hannah sneaks away, and returns to the bar.
 She asks Charlie to take her to Nicolas to negotiate.
 Nicolas is heavily guarded, but meets with her one on one.
 He insists his superiors in the gang will not shine a blind eye toward Ethan's betrayal, so he cannot negotiate his safety.
 However, Hannah only seeks to ensure Bailey's safety, knowing it is what Owen wants.
 Nicolas agrees she and Bailey will be safe and can return home.
-Hannah grapples with the reality Owen will not be part of their lives anymore.
+Hannah grapples with the reality Owen won't be part of their lives anymore.

 Upon reuniting with Bailey, she learns Owen called her through a special app he installed on her phone.
 He spoke only twenty seconds, to tell her he was not coming back.
 Though the U.S. Marshal insists they enter Witness Protection, Bailey is tired and wants to go home, so she and Hannah return to California.
 Years later, Hannah waits for Bailey to arrive with her newest boyfriend, and a man bumps into her on the street.
 He looks very different, but he still wears their wedding ring.
 He only lingers a moment, and is gone before Bailey arrives, calling Hannah "Mom."